joaoparada10/ia-solitaire/README.md

 - `tests.py`: File containing performance measurements for AI algorithms;
 - `helpers.py`: Utility functions;
 - `png/`: Folder with all card images;
+- `screenshots/`: Folder with the results from the performance measurements;
+- `plots/`: Folder with plots from performance measurements results;
 - `initial.txt`: Text file containing an initial game state.

 ### Troubleshooting